CraigKnoblauch/portfolio/notes/devlogs/what-i-learned-from-my-beta.md

 - Make sure you test rigorously with the platform most of your users will be on.
 All I can say is that I at least knew it worked on mobile, but I didn't have a dedicated mobile experience in mind.

+## Changes for a public beta
+- [ ] Will have to keep notes agnostic of branches.
+- [ ] Will need a versioning scheme to keep the beta releases seaparate from the main release
+- [ ] Will need an introduction page with an enter button
+- [ ] Change the camera so it can be freely moved
+- [ ] Route to beta.craigknoblauch.com or craigknoblauch.com/beta
+- [ ] Link to video on front page
+- [ ] Ask ASU for permission to use their logo like I have

+### Versioning scheme
+For original beta, use 0.1.0-closed-beta
+For public beta release, use 0.1.0-public-beta
+Public beta release is separate branch from main that will never join back.
+Continue minor release numbering on main until version 1.0.0 is done.
+Project addtions and architecture changes count as minor releases from that point on.

+### Steps for public beta set up
+1. Add an additional tag to beta commit named `0.1.0-closed-beta`
+2. Branch from those commits to a branch called beta
+3. Set up vercel to deploy from beta branch
+4. Make code changes above